Argentina sphyraena

 Argentina sphyraena, the lesser silver smelt or lesser argentine, is a species of fish belonging to the family Argentinidae.
-Argentina sphyraena was first described in 1758 by the Swedish naturalist Carl Linnaeus.
+A. sphyraena was first described in 1758 by the Swedish naturalist Carl Linnaeus.
 A pelagic fish found in the northeastern Atlantic, from Norway to Western Sahara, and in the Mediterranean Sea between 50 and 700 m depth.
 The species generally grows up to 20 cm total length, but 35.5 cm total length is the maximum recorded size.
-Argentina sphyraena feeds mostly on invertebrates, including polychaetes, molluscs, and crustaceans.
+A. sphyraena feeds mostly on invertebrates, including polychaetes, molluscs, and crustaceans.
 One of the most notable characteristics of the species is that it smells of cucumbers.